wp-plugins/flamingo/readme.txt

 * Support CSV export for inbound messages.
 * Translations for Croatian, Portuguese and Albanian have been created.

-= 1.0.6 =

-* Some admin UI have been modified to fit with WordPress 3.8 admin design.
-* Translations for Arabic, Romanian, Persian and Russian have been created.
-* This version requires WordPress 3.6 or higher.

 == Upgrade Notice ==